2 more images

-Geneva is an expensive city so probably you have to forget expensive restaurants and stick with some kebap spots, Asian restaurants, menu of the day or cheap offers in malls, museums etc I took advantage of some super markets too, a picnic at one of the parks is a good idea anyway.
+Geneva is an expensive city so probably you have to forget expensive restaurants and stick with some kebap spots, Asian restaurants, menu of the day or cheap offers in malls, museums etc I took advantage of some super markets too, a picnic at one of the parks is a good idea anyway on a nice sunny day.

 If you are into chocolates you will find plenty of specialty stores but I have to say that I bought many nice chocolates in any general store (lots of offers at the train station too with packages of 5 different chocolate bars).
-Some say swiss wine is good but I didn’t try, local cheese is good for sure :)
+Some say swiss wine is good but I didn’t try it as we focused on numerous French excellent wines.
+Local cheese is famous all over the world for sure so we took some extra calories there :)

 Clothe shopping isn’t really a priority here, most of the clothes seemed very kitch to me anyway.
 But I guess not everyone travelling on budget like me so take your wallet to Rue du Rhone for some serious high class clothing.